Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Introduction

+\sssec{} The main tools in the proof of Theorem~\ref{Th2_local} are, on one hand, the weak Jacquet functors that we introduce in Section~\ref{Sect_Weak_Jacquet} and, on the other hand, a result on the local geometric theta-lifting for the dual pair $(\GL_n,\GL_m)$ (\cite{L2}, Proposition~4 and Corollary~5).
+Our proof also uses a result of Laumon (\cite{La}, Theorem~1.1.2).

-Our main local result is Theorem~\ref{Th_local_main}.
-In classical terms, it compares the action of Hecke operators for $G$ and $\tilde H$ on the natural nonramified vector in $\bar S_x$.
-As a byproduct, we also obtain some new results at the classical level of functions (Propositions~A.1 and A.2).
-For $a$ even they reduce to a result from \cite{MVW}, but for $a$ odd they are new and amount to a calculation of $K\times \SO(\cO_x)$-invariants in the Weil representation of $(\Sp_{2n}\times\SO_{2m})(F_x)$, where $K$ is the nonstandard maximal compact subgroup of $\Sp_{2n}(F_x)$.
+\sssec{} As a byproduct, we obtain some new results at the classical level of functions (Propositions~A.1 and A.2).
+For $a$ even they reduce to a result from \cite{MVW}, but for $a$ odd they are new and amount to a calculation of $K\times H(\cO_x)$-invariants in the Weil representation of $(GH)(F_x)$, where $K$ is the nonstandard maximal compact subgroup of $G(F_x)$.